 Special thanks to Chef Paolo Monti.
 You are my hero!

-- 1.5 LB or 681G of Cherry or Grape tomatoes cut in half
+- 1.5 LB or 4 cups of cherry or grape tomatoes cut in half

-- 1 Italian Peperoncino smashed or ⅛ TSP of Red Pepper Flakes
+- 2 Italian dry peperoncinos smashed or 1/8 TSP of Red Pepper Flakes

-- 2 Garlic Cloves minced or ½ to 1 teaspoon of garlic paste
+- 3-4 garlic cloves slivered thin or minced or 1 1/2 teaspoon garlic paste

-- 1 Small Bunch approx (4 TBSP) of fresh basil chopped
+- 1 small bunch approx 4 TBSP of fresh basil julienned chopped

-- Optional: If making a garlic paste, 2 big heads of fresh garlic or 3 small ones, 1 ounce of extra virgin olive oil, 1 TBSP of sea salt
+- Optional: If making a garlic paste 2 big heads of fresh garlic or 3 small ones, 1 ounce extra virgin olive oil, 1 tablespoon salt

 - TO MAKE THE GARLIC PASTE: Peel the garlic heads.
-Add to a blender with the extra virgin olive oil and blend it until it becomes a paste.
-Add the salt to it and transfer to a glass Tupperware container.
+Add to a blender with the extra virgin olive oil and blend until it becomes a paste.
+Add salt and blend for a second.
+Transfer the paste to a covered glass container.
 The garlic paste can be refrigerated up to 3 weeks.

-- - Add the tomatoes, cover the pot and cook at medium-low heat stirring frequently for about 15 minutes.
+- Add tomatoes, cover the pot and cook at medium-low heat stirring from time to time for about 15

-- - Taste the sauce.
-Add one TBSP of sugar to it.
+- Once the tomato sauce has been cooking for at least 15 minutes add one tablespoon of sugar to it.
 If the tomatoes were sweet to begin with, you won't need any more sugar.
-If they were not, add another 1 TBSP of sugar.
+If they were not, add another teaspoon of sugar.
+Add salt.
+Add the remaining 2 tablespoons of the extra virgin olive oil.
+Stir.
+Add fresh basil.
+Turn fire off.